krish-cyber19/cyber-notes/network-practical.md

  Hop 2 to 30 - All blocked as traceroute packets get absorbed in a VirtualBox environment before it even reaches the real hops.

  Security relevance:
- Attackers use traceroute to map network topology during reconnaisance.
+ Attackers use traceroute to map network topology during reconnaissance.
  Organisations generally block ICMP responses to prevent infrastructure mapping.
  TCP traceroute uses TCP SYN on port 80, which is harder to block than ICMP.